hydroframe/ospool_parflow/README.md

 OSPool uses apptainer to support users to deploy software to their servers.
 Apptainer is the same as singularity, and is similar to docker.
-Although it is similar to docker the definition files are very different and the model of how it is used is quite different it also very different.
+Although it is similar to docker the definition files are very different and the model of how it is used is quite different.

 This repo contains a folder containing code to create an apptainer image that contains parflow.
 There are two subfolders to create two different builds of parflow.